Interview with Laurent Hilaire, Artistic Director of the Stanislavsky Ballet in Moscow, June 2017

-Then the definition of movement and the quality of movement, to compare this to writing, it is like a movement expresses and explains something, a condition, or a thought, or nostalgia, it could also be sadness or joy.
+Then, the definition of movement and the quality of movement: to compare this to writing, it's like a movement expresses and explains something, a condition, or a thought, or nostalgia, it could also be sadness or joy.
 The movement itself, the choreography itself explains the emotion.
 If you consider the variation at the end of Act I of Swan Lake, it is a variation that expresses the nostalgia of this prince who was not happy in his life who seeks an ideal; he seeks what he doesn't have.
 In Nureyev's version one wonders whether the swan exists in reality or if she is an ideal female, that's also something that is not necessarily in reality but in the imaginary world.

 Nureyev asked for strong will.
 What are the other qualities that he asked for from dancers?